New Warriors: Counter Force Team

 After the events of "Siege", the Avengers Resistance becomes obsolete.
 Justice and Tigra become staff members of Avengers Academy, while Gauntlet returns to the Army.

 New Warriors (vol. 5)

 Publication history

-New Warriors was launched in February 2014 as part of All-New Marvel NOW! with Chris Yost as the writer and Marcus To as the main artist.

-In this new team, Justice and Speedball are returning Warriors, while Nova (Sam Alexander), Scarlet Spider (Kaine), Hummingbird (Aracely Penalba), Sun Girl (Selah Burke), an Inhuman named Haechi (Mark Sim), and an Atlantean Water Snake (Faira Sar Namora) are among the new members.
-Later issues added two New Men (Jack Waffles and Mr. Whiskers) as supporting cast and Silhouette as a member.
-New Warriors Volume 5 ended with issue 12.
+In this new team, Justice and Speedball are returning Warriors, while Nova (Sam Alexander), Scarlet Spider (Kaine), Hummingbird (Aracely Penalba), Sun Girl (Selah Burke), the Inhuman Haechi (Mark Sim), and the Atlantean Water Snake (Faira Sar Namora) are among the new members.
+Later issues added two New Men (Jake Waffles and Mr. Whiskers) as supporting cast and Silhouette as a member.